otrv4/otrv4/otrv4.md

 In the interactive DAKE, although access to one participant's private long-term key is required for authentication, both participants can deny having used their private long-term keys.
-A forged transcript of the DAKE can be produced at any time by anyone who knows the long-term public keys of both alleged participants.
+A forged transcript of the DAKE can be produced by anyone who knows the long-term public keys of both alleged participants.
 This capability is called offline deniability because no transcript provides evidence of a past key exchange, as it could have being forged by anyone.
 This property is provided for both participants taking part in